-At December 31, 2023, a maximum 18,610,441 Common Shares are issuable pursuant to the exercise of Options granted under the Stock Option Plan, representing 5.40% of the issued and outstanding Common Shares.
-Underlying Common Shares in respect of which Options are not exercised either because the relevant Options expire or are cancelled, once again become available for issue upon the exercise of subsequent grants of options under the Stock Option Plan.
-As described above under the heading "Report on Compensation - Securities Authorized for Issuance Under Equity Compensation Plans" there are 5,518,820 Options available for grant under the under the Corporation's Stock Option Plan (assuming no further grants of RSUs or DSUs), representing 1.6% of the issued and outstanding Common Shares.
+At December 31, 2024, a maximum 18,007,079 Common Shares are issuable pursuant to the exercise of Options granted under the Stock Option Plan, representing 4.69% of the issued and outstanding Common Shares.
+Underlying Common Shares in respect of which Options are exercised, and underlying Common Shares in respect of which Options are not exercised either because the relevant Options expire or are cancelled, once again become available for issue upon the exercise of subsequent grants of Options under the Stock Option Plan.
+As described above under the heading "Report on Compensation - Securities Authorized for Issuance Under Equity Compensation Plans" there are 5,507,858 Options available for grant under the under the Corporation's Stock Option Plan (assuming no further grants of RSUs or DSUs), representing 1.4% of the issued and outstanding Common Shares.

-The Corporation's annual burn rate, as described in Section 613(d) of the TSX Company Manual ("Burn Rate"), under the Stock Option Plan was 1.2% in fiscal 2020, 1.7% in fiscal 2021, 1.9% in fiscal 2022 and 1.0% in fiscal 2023.
-The Burn Rate is calculated by dividing the number of options granted under the Stock Option Plan during the relevant fiscal year by the weighted average number of securities outstanding for the applicable fiscal year, as described in Section 613(p) of the TSX Company Manual.
+The Corporation's annual burn rate, as described in Section 613(d) of the TSX Company Manual ("Burn Rate"), under the Stock Option Plan was 1.7% in fiscal 2021, 1.9% in fiscal 2022, 1.0% in fiscal 2023 and 1.1% in fiscal 2024.
+The Burn Rate is calculated by dividing the number of Options granted under the Stock Option Plan during the relevant fiscal year by the weighted average number of securities outstanding for the applicable fiscal year, as described in Section 613(p) of the TSX Company Manual.